-Vitamin C is one of the most essential nutrients for human-body.
-During the ongoing Coronavirus pandemic many health experts are advising people to consume Vitamin C every day.
-The recommended Daily Value (DV) for vitamin C for an adult is about 90 mg for male and 75mg for female per day.
-However, a breastfeeding mother requires an extra 30 mg and an individual who consumes tobacco needs an extra 35 mg per day.
-You can easily consume the required amount of Vitamin-C through eating variety of fruits, nuts and vegetables.
+Vitamin C is one of the most essential nutrients for the human body.
+During the ongoing Coronavirus pandemic, many health experts are advising people to consume Vitamin C every day.
+The recommended Daily Value (DV) for vitamin C for an adult is about 90 mg for males and 75mg for females per day.
+However, a breastfeeding mother requires an extra 30 mg, and an individual who consumes tobacco needs an extra 35 mg per day.
+You can easily consume the required amount of Vitamin-C by eating a variety of fruits, nuts, and vegetables.
 Read this article to know the benefits and food sources of vitamin C.

 Benefits of Vitamin C

 As a powerful antioxidant, Vitamin C tries to protect the body cells from getting damaged by free radicals which are usually developed from air pollution, tobacco smoke, excessive sunlight, regular process of metabolism, etc. Free radicals accelerate rapid aging and enhance the risk of various diseases like cancer, heart disease, etc. It also involves a number of biochemical processes, which boosts up immunity.

 Vitamin C promotes the movement of the immune cells called phagocytes which can “swallow” destructive bacteria and other particles.
 Furthermore, it supports the formation and spread of another kind of immune cell called lymphocytes, which contributes to increasing the process of proteins and antibody circulation, which can attack and kill harmful as well as foreign substances in your blood-flow.

 Some studies found that vitamin C may help an individual to recover from colds faster and restricts the level of symptoms at mild or less severe stages.
 Some case studies in humans revealed that vitamin C can decrease lung inflammation and treat severe respiratory diseases caused by H1N1 (“swine flu”) or other kinds of viruses.